Procurement compliance: audit, complaints and investigation

 The Threshold requires that government suppliers have not:

-- entered into a labour hire arrangement with a person who is not licenced or where a supplier is an unlicensed provider under the Act.
+- entered a labour hire arrangement with a person who is not licenced or where a supplier is an unlicensed provider under the Act

 - engaged persons on unpaid work trials or unpaid interns where they should be treated as employees